Ohio State Route 708: Route description

 SR 708 begins at its junction with SR 235 in Washington Township, at the northwestern corner of the Russells Point Honda manufacturing plant.
-SR 708 heads east from that intersection, brushing the northern portion of the production facility's property, then following a sweeping curve to the northeast, amidst which the highway intersects Roughton Road.
+SR 708 heads east from that intersection, brushing the northern portion of the production facility's property, then following a sweeping curve to the part of northeast, amidst which the highway intersects Roughton Road.
 Now traveling in a northerly direction, the highway meets World Class Drive, which forms the northerly leg of the intersection between SR 235 and SR 708, and virtually acts as a loop that comes back around to meet SR 708.
 North of there, SR 708 curves to the northeast, and enters into Russells Point.
 Known as Orchard Island Road through the village, SR 708 passes by a number of side streets before entering into the main business district of Russells Point.
 There, SR 708 arrives at a signalized intersection with US 33, followed just one block later by its junction with SR 366.
 Northeast of SR 366, SR 708 makes its way out onto Orchard Island in Indian Lake.
 The route turns easterly briefly, then takes a sweeping curve to the northeast that brings the route to a bridge over a connector waterway within Indian Lake, where SR 708 departs Russells Point and enters onto Orchard Island.
 About a block later, SR 708 arrives at its northern terminus at Indian Lake State Park, where the route transitions into Township Road 253, which continues further onto the cottage-filled island that serves as part of the state park.

 History

 SR 708 was first designated in 1937 along the routing that it currently occupies south of SR 366.
 Except for the extension of SR 708 along what was designated SR 367 into Orchard Island, no other significant changes have taken place to the routing of SR 708 itself.
 The route that SR 708 meets at its southern terminus was first designated SR 69; eventually, it was renumbered SR 235.
-Also, the route that SR 708 intersects in Russells Point was first given the designation of SR 32.
+Also, the route that SR 708 intersects in Russells Point was first given the name of SR 32.
 Later, it would be replaced by US 33, and when US 33 was re-aligned further south, the former alignment became an extension of SR 366.